seasketch/python-sap-map/README.md

 This aggregate map is very useful in area-based planning exercises for identifying where important areas exist for a given group and for measuring the impact if changes in access are made.

-And it does this without identifying the individual respondents and their areas.
+And it does this without identifying the individual respondents and which areas they contributed.

 Common questions these maps can answer include:
 ```